SPIDERBEAM CONSTRUCTION TIPS

 The Portable version takes a couple of hours more because you have to glue the Velcro strips onto the fiberglass spreaders and wait for them to dry.

-The two steps which require a little bit caution and skill are:
+The three steps which require a little bit of caution and skill are:

 Here are more detailed instructions for doing these, plus lots of additional tips:

 This files shows you THE MOST IMPORTANT step in assembling and erecting a Spiderbeam.